bitdruid/python-wayback-machine-downloader/README.md

 - **`--no-redirect`**:<br>
   Disables following redirects of snapshots.
 Can prevent timestamp-folder mismatches caused by redirects.

+- **`--no-merge-www`**:<br>
+  Keeps `www.example.com` and `example.com` in separate folders.
+By default both are treated as the same site and written into one folder, as archive.org returns them mixed together for a single query.
+Only use this if the two hosts served genuinely different content.

 - **`--retry`** `<attempts>`:<br>
   Retry attempts for failed downloads.